Features#

 • Focuses on extracting the relevant context in response to user queries.

-• Leverages Graph-RAG and Vector-RAG functions to deliver precise, context-aware answers.
+• Leverages Graph-RAG, Vector-RAG or Foundation-RAG functions to deliver precise, context-aware answers.

 Ingestion Strategies#